 - You will be able to order the equipment you need without using the words “Thingy” or “Doo Dah”.

 - You can speak with your suppliers in a common language, helping you communicate faster and with greater efficiency.

 - Your clients will have more trust in your abilities.
 Isn’t that why they hired you in the first place?
 Shouldn’t you know this stuff?
-Aren’t you the expert in everything (at least in their eyes)?
+Aren’t you the expert in everything?

 - Your suppliers will have greater respect for you.
 Not that they don’t already, but it helps in the communication to really show that you know what you’re talking about.

 It’s not that hard!